RooneyMcNibNug/OpenBSD-Config/Workstation/Why/INDEX.md

-# Why do I want to use OpenBSD as a workstation?
+# Why would I want to use OpenBSD as a workstation?
 ---
 At first run, OpenBSD can seem intimidating, especially for the unfamiliar.